FAQ

 Safety, Contraindications & Diet

-Ayahuasca is safe when experienced in a ceremonial setting with a genuine shaman and facilitators with real experience and knowledge of how to work with the medicine.
-At Sinchi Runa we have not experienced any serious complications during our 10 years as a healing center.
+Ayahuasca is safe when experienced in a ceremonial setting with an authentic shaman and facilitators who have genuine experience and knowledge in working with the medicine.
+At Sinchi Runa, we have had no serious complications in our 10 years as a healing center.

-To assure you a safe retreat, there are a few contraindications that you must let us know about.
-Please see our Preparation & Integration page for details.
+To ensure your safety during the retreat, there are certain contraindications that we need to be aware of.
+Please refer to our Preparation & Integration page for more details.

-If you come to a retreat whilst taking medication, without letting us know, you are placing yourself at risk of physical and psychological harm.
-It is very important to consult with us beforehand, so we can provide assistance in the process of leaving the medication and aid you in safely participating in a retreat.
+If you are taking medication and do not inform us in advance, you may be putting yourself at risk of both physical and psychological harm.
+It’s crucial to consult with us beforehand, so we can support you in safely discontinuing the medication and guide you in participating safely in the retreat.

 We outline the dietary requirements on our Preparation & Integration page.
 Be aware that some foods are contraindicative with the plant work, so it is important to follow the preparatory diet.